Montreal Cognitive Assessment (MoCA) Announces Upcoming Changes

 Implications for Occupational Therapists

-Occupational Therapists are required to have adequate knowledge, training, skills, and judgement to perform tasks required to competently perform their jobs, therefore, after September 1, 2020, it would be considered professional misconduct to administer the MoCA without certification.
+Occupational Therapists are required to have adequate knowledge, training, skills, and judgement to perform tasks required to competently perform their jobs, therefore, after September 1, 2020, you would be at increased risk of liability should you administer the MoCA without certification.

 This mandatory training and certification process will cost $125 USD (approximately $160 CAD) which will have a significant impact for organization/department budgeting and for independent practitioners.
 The training and certification takes approximately one hour to complete and you have 3 attempts to successfully complete the certification test.